Fed taper talk lifts dollar ahead of inflation test - NewsBreak

 “Another set of extremely high numbers, well above the Fed’s objective of 2%, could add to the view that the surge in inflation may not be transitory, and thereby, increase further the chances for an earlier normalisation by the Fed,” he said.

-Economists polled by Reuters expect the pace of inflation to have eased slightly in July, with headline consumer prices (USCPI=ECI) rising 0.5% for the month compared with 0.9% a month earlier and the annual pace at 5.3% (USCPNY=ECI).
+Economists polled by Reuters expect the pace of inflation to have eased slightly in July, with headline consumer prices rising 0.5% for the month compared with 0.9% a month earlier and the annual pace at 5.3%.

 Fed chair Jerome Powell has repeatedly said the inflationary pressures are likely to be transitory and linked to economic re-opening, but traders still believe a high number could spur debate at the Fed especially as policy rhetoric begins to shift.